Bahrain says Iran hit a desalination plant, stoking fears of attacks on civilian sites

 Israel withdrew from most of southern Lebanon at that time but continued near-daily strikes, primarily in southern Lebanon, saying that Hezbollah had been trying to rebuild its positions there.
 Hezbollah said last week that after more than a year of abiding by a ceasefire as Israel’s strikes continued on Lebanon, its patience has ended, leaving it with no option but to fight.

 Metz reported from Ramallah, West Bank, and Magdy from Cairo, Egypt.
-Associated Press journalists Bassem Mroue in Beirut, Qassim Abdul-Zahra in Baghdad, Amir-Hussein Radjy in Cairo, Melanie Lidman in Tel Aviv, Israel, Natalie Melzer in Nahariya, Israel, and Aamer Madhani in Doral, Florida, contributed reporting.
+Associated Press journalists Melanie Lidman in Tel Aviv, Israel, and Aamer Madhani in Doral, Florida, contributed reporting.